From scientific discoveries to Tartu and Southern Estonian “Beetroot Washing machines” - Interviews with Tartu 2024 Projects

 Which artists’ works are expected?

-You are also cooperating with this year's European Capital of Culture Kaunas.
+year’s European Capital of Culture Kaunas.
 What can be experienced in Kaunas?

 We